Skip to main content

 • A review of your baby's development through both observation and your report: Can your baby get into a sitting position alone?
 Pull up on things to stand?
 Pick up small objects?
 Say mama and dada?
 Enjoy games like peek-a-boo?
 Your doctor may ask you these questions and others.

 • You may be asked how you're doing with your baby and how the rest of the family is doing.
 Your doctor may review safety with you: Have you babyproofed your home?
-Is your baby in an appropriate car seat while riding in the car?
+Is your baby in a car seat while in the car?

 • A discussion of eating habits: Is your baby eating more table foods?
 Interested in finger foods on the tray of the highchair?
-Able to use a cup?
 Being weaned from the breast or bottle?
 Most doctors advise a switch from bottle to cup between 12 and 18 months.

 • Advice on what to expect in the coming months.

-During appointments, raise any questions or concerns you have and jot down any instructions the doctor gives you about special baby care.
-Keep updating your child's permanent medical record, listing information on growth and any problems or illnesses.
+Bring up any questions or concerns you have.
+Write down any instructions your doctor gives you about special baby care.
+Keep updating your child's medical record, listing information on growth and any problems or illnesses.

 Your baby also may get:

-This immunization schedule can vary depending on what combined vaccines your doctor uses.
+This vaccine schedule can vary depending on what combined vaccines your doctor uses.

 At this age, developmental delays may cause concern.
 Babies follow their own timetable for crawling, talking, and walking.
 Keep that in mind when checking for signs of developmental progress by the first birthday.
 At the 9-month visit, the doctor will give your child a screening test to help identify any delays.